StanislasRigal/Rapid-structural-network-changes-in-bird-communities/README.md

 ## License

-This work is licensed under Creative Commons Attribution 4.0 International
+This work is licensed under Creative Commons Attribution 4.0 International.

 ## Contact

-Please contact the corresponding author at stanislas.rigal[at]inrae.fr
+Please contact the corresponding author at stanislas.rigal[at]inrae.fr.